 2. 50 lumens per watt for lamps over 15 watts to 40 watts.

 3. 40 lumens per watt for lamps 15 watts or less.

 HIGH-TEMPERATURE (H.T.)
 CHIMNEY.
 A high temperature chimney complying with the requirements of UL 103.
 A Type H.T. chimney is identifiable by the markings "Type H.T." on each chimney pipe section.

 HILL.
 With respect to topographic wind effects, a land surface characterized by strong relief in any horizontal direction.

 HISTORIC BUILDING.
-A residential building meeting one of the following criteria:
+A building or structure that is one or more of the following:

 HORIZONTAL BRANCH, DRAINAGE.
 A drain pipe extending laterally from a soil or waste stack or building drain, that receives the discharge from one or more fixture drains.

 HORIZONTAL PIPE.
 Any pipe or fitting that makes an angle of less than 45 degrees ( 0.79 rad) with the horizontal.